darkmtrance/jenkins-vm/02-first-pipeline/README.md

 ## prerequisites

+- Verify git in VM (this workshop in CentOS VM)
 - Install [docker](https://docs.docker.com/engine/install/centos/) in VM (this workshop in CentOS VM)
 - Add jenkins user to the docker group